mcdachpappe/CrapFixer/README.md

 CrapFixer still looks like something straight out of the Windows XP era (maybe Crap Cleaner 😄) - and honestly, that's exactly the vibe I was going for.
 Sometimes simple just beats fancy.
 Two clicks: 'Analyze', check the results, 'Fix' - done.
 No drama, no bloat.

 While cleaning up my GitHub (30+ repos down to 20 now), I also cleaned up thousands of lines of old code.
 Some projects come and go, but CrapFixer stays.
 It's fast, simple, and basically bulletproof.
-I haven't managed to break anything yet. 😉 <br>If you like old-school tools that just work, you're gonna feel right at home. <br>If there's enough interest, I'll also commit the updated code to GitHub soon.
+I haven't managed to break anything yet. 😉 <br>If you like old-school tools that just work, you're gonna feel right at home. <br>

 ![CrapFixer](https://github.com/user-attachments/assets/cff37456-5676-4e3a-85a7-0c71e39e2bd0)